sooriyaarachchi/pybites.github.io-src/content/mastering-regex.md

-Title: 10 Tips to Get More out of you Regexes
+Title: 10 Tips to Get More out of Your Regexes
-Date: 2017-01-15 9:00
+Date: 2017-03-15 7:45
 Category: Tips
 Tags: regex, tips, parsing, regular expressions, findall
 Slug: mastering-regex
 Authors: Bob
 Summary: Regular expressions can be arcane, yet when used with care they can also be very powerful.
-In this post a couple of tips for using Python's re module.
+In this post a couple of tips to get the most out of your regexes when using Python's re module.
 cover: images/featured/pb-article.png

-status draft
+Regular expressions can be arcane, yet when used with care they can also be very powerful.
+In this post a couple of tips to get the most out of your regexes when using Python's re module.

 > Some people, when confronted with a problem, think, "I know, I'll use regular expressions."
-Now they have two problems.
-> - Jamie Zawinski
+Now they have two problems. - Jamie Zawinski

-Regular expressions can be arcane, yet when used with care they can also be very powerful.
-In this post a couple of tips for using Python's re module.

 ## 1. Do we need a regex?

-First and foremost don't overuse them, specially when a string operation might do.
+First and foremost don't overuse them, specially when you can use simple string operations.

 I like this comparison [by Jeff Atwood](https://blog.codinghorror.com/regular-expressions-now-you-have-two-problems/), explaining the quote above:

-> Regular expressions are like a particularly spicy hot sauce – to be used in moderation and with restraint only when appropriate
+> Regular expressions are like a particularly spicy hot sauce – to be used in moderation and with restraint only when appropriate.

-Note that you should only start thinking about regexes when normal string methods like starts-/endswith, replace, or 'in' can suffice.

 	>>> import re
 	>>> text = 'regexes are powerful but use with care, some more text, lets play!'